DigitKoodit/unix-mansion-adventure/README.md

 2. Hero's oldest and trusted friend `cat` will help along the adventure.
 Running `cat <filename>` will output the content of the file.
 Use this to read `task.txt` and find a solution for the `question`
 3. Enter your answer to `unlock.sh` script on command line with double quotes: `./unlock.sh "my answer"`.
 NOTE: Run the command using your systems default user instead of `hero`.
 4. Find next room with a task.

+## Hints and tips

+Use `cd <directory>` command to enter new directory e.g. `cd mansion`

+Tabulator `"tab"`-key lists available files and directories slightly depending on a command being excecuted.
+When combined with `cd` terminal will propose all directories where you can enter.

+Run scripts on a command line by adding a dot and dash `./` in front of the `.sh` file.
+See the first step.

+Find instructions for any unix command by adding `man` in front of the command e.g. `man cd`

 ## About the project